Google Daydream View Review

-This metric, accounting for 20% of the overall score, evaluates the overall image quality, the sharpness and resolution of the display, and the field of view of each headset, as well as whether or not the headset adequately blocked out ambient light.
-The Daydream substantially improved on its performance in the prior metric, earning an 8 out of 10 for its performance, comparing favorably with the rest of the group, as shown in the following chart.
+This metric, accounting for 20% of the overall score, evaluates the overall image quality, the sharpness, and resolution of the display, and the field of view of each headset, as well as whether or not the headset adequately blocked out ambient light.
+The Daydream substantially improved on its performance in the prior metric, earning an 8 out of 10 for its performance, comparing very favorably with the rest of the group.

-The Daydream does a decent job at blocking out ambient light, only letting in a little bit on the side of the headset — a bit of a surprise to use, as it appeared that there are some decently large gaps between the phone and the headset.
+The Daydream does a very good job at blocking out ambient light, only letting in minuscule amounts — a bit of a surprise to use, as it appeared that there are some decently large gaps between the phone and the headset.

 The overall image quality is quite good when using the Pixel phone, but just slightly inferior to the Gear VR when using a Samsung S8.

-The Daydream is substantially more comfortable than the Cardboard, much more appropriate for longer gaming sessions than some of the other headsets, such as the Canbor or QERY.
-However, the Vive and the Gear VR are slightly more comfortable.
+The Daydream is substantially more comfortable than the Cardboard, much more appropriate for longer gaming sessions than some of the other headsets, such as the Canbor.

-The Daydream has some room for glasses, but it is a little on the snug side.
+The 2017 edition of the Daydream had some room for glasses, but it was a little on the snug side.
+However, the 2018 edition remedies this, having significantly more space for spectacles.
+We also liked the addition of the top strap for the 2018 version, as well as the added heat sink plate to keep your phone from overheating.
 It also does a decent job of keeping your face from getting sweaty, though some other models have slightly more ventilation.

 Our second to last metric, User Friendliness, comprises 15% of the overall score.
 The Daydream did decently well, meriting a 7 out of 10 for its showing.
 We based this on the amount of work it took to get the phone setup for the headset, whether or not you were prone to hitting buttons accidentally, if you had to take the phone out of a case to use the headset, and the amount of effort it took to get headphones plugged in.
-The chart below shows how this compares to the rest of the headsets in the group.
+Overall, the Daydream did quite well compared to the rest of the pack, as highlighted below.